-A guide to problems, costs, maintenance and repair for your Ford Crown Victoria
+A guide to repairs, service, and maintenance costs for your Ford Crown Victoria

 The composite (plastic) intake manifold may crack near the thermostat housing and cause a coolant leak.
 Ford released an updated manifold that was reinforced to prevent a recurrence.
 No recall was issued for this problem but Ford did extend the warranty to seven years on some models from the date of purchase.